sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

 To put on our math hats for a moment, we can now express that the Graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ comprises a set of vertices $\mathcal{V}=\{\mathcal{V}_1, \mathcal{V}_2,...,\mathcal{V}_N\}$ and a set of weighted, undirected edges $\mathcal{E}$.
 This is a far cry from unweighted and directed edges.
 The former lacks a mechanism to represent the numerical degree of connection between any two vertices, while the latter implies a sense of directionality or pointing from one node vertex to another.

-# Reverse Graph Embeddings: The Main Hero of Our Story Appears!
+# Reverse Graph Embeddings: Our Captain Appears!

 Now, let's dive into the actual process of mapping from the higher dimension to the low.
 For this, we'll employ a nifty tool known as Reverse Graph Embeddings.
 Here's the equation that makes the magic happen: